-The Association launched at the National Study day for Specialists in Surgical Dentistry in September 2001 to represent the growing number of specialists in this field of dentistry.
-The Associations aims are to promote the development of specialist Oral Surgery practice and address issues relating to NHS and private practise, training, clinical governance and post-specialist training.
+The British Association of Oral Surgeons represents all practitioners with a special interest in Oral Surgery in both Primary and Secondary Care.
+The Association’s aims are to promote the development of Specialist Oral Surgery practice and address issues relating to NHS and private practice, training, clinical governance and post-specialist training.

 The History of BAOS

-The British Association of Oral Surgeons was constituted under the name of the British Association of Surgical Dentistry (sic) in 2001.
+The British Association of Oral Surgeons was constituted under the name of the British Association of Surgical Dentistry in 2001.

-In 1999, the GDC introduced two specialist lists related to oral surgery: oral surgery and surgical dentistry.
-At the time of the introduction of the GDCs specialist lists BAOMS was the sole constituted speciality association for those involved with oral surgery and maxillofacial surgery.
-Historically, there had been significant lobbying by BAOMS to separate those singly qualified OMFS consultants and academic consultants from being grouped together with the larger number of non-consultant individuals within OMFS (such as associate specialist sand staff grades) who had not undergone formal recognised specialist training.
-Consequently oral surgery as a dental speciality was divided into these two distinct specialist lists – one in effect for consultants (oral surgery) and another for non-consultants (surgical dentistry).
+In 1999, the General Dental Council (GDC) introduced two specialist lists related to oral surgery: Oral Surgery and Surgical Dentistry.
+At the time of the introduction of the GDC’s specialist lists the British Association of Oral and Maxillofacial surgeons (BAOMS) was the sole constituted speciality Association for those involved with oral surgery and maxillofacial surgery.
+Historically, there had been significant lobbying by BAOMS to separate those singly qualified OMFS consultants and academic consultants from being grouped together with the larger number of non-consultant individuals within OMFS (such as Associate Specialists and Staff Grades) who had not undergone formal recognised specialist training.
+Consequently Oral Surgery as a dental speciality was divided into two separate specialist lists – one in effect for consultants (Oral Surgery) and another for non-consultants (Surgical Dentistry).